What’s Next in Federal Rulemaking

 Recent Stories

-How AI Is Changing the Public Comment Process
+How AI is Changing Public Comment Analysis

 Why it matters: Public comments play a real role in shaping federal regulations, but the volume and complexity of those comments make them difficult for institutions to engage with effectively.
 Thousands of submissions can overwhelm even experienced policy teams.
 The...